 Brooks Brothers files for bankruptcy, citing pandemic struggles

-Brooks Brothers joins a long list of retailers who have filed for bankruptcy protection recently, including J.C.
+Brooks Brothers joins a long list of big-name retailers that have filed for bankruptcy protection recently, including J.C.
 Penney, J. Crew and Neiman Marcus.
 The pandemic has decimated clothing store sales nationwide as customers have been forced to stay home in recent months.

-The last thing stay-at-home workers are buying these days are the traditional corporate suits for which Brooks Brothers is famous.
+And the last thing stay-at-home workers are buying these days are the traditional corporate suits for which Brooks Brothers is famous.
 Brooks Brothers year-over-year sales fell 74% in April, May and June in its men's formal division and 62% in its casual apparel division, according to GlobalData Retail.
+The company laid off more than 400 workers in May at its Massachusetts plant.

 Brooks Brothers' outdated, conservative clothing styles also played a role in the company's bankruptcy, GlobalData Retail Managing Director Neil Saunders said in a statement.